 The FCR reserves contribute to the feedback control of the frequency of the power system.
-Although any given FCR providing entity has little impact on the overall grid frequency, it is crucial that the sum of the behaviour of all the FCR providing entities gives a stable feedback loop, see Figure 6.
-To ensure stability regardless of which entities provide FCR, it is required that every FCR providing entity has a stabilizing impact on the system, such that if the whole FCR volume was provided by entities identical to a specific entity, the system would be stable with a certain stability margin.
+Although any given FCR providing entity has little impact on the overall grid frequency, it is crucial that the sum of the behaviour of all the FCR providing entities gives a stable feedback loop, see Figure 7.
+To ensure stability regardless of which entities that provide FCR, it is required that every FCR providing entity has a stabilizing impact on the system, such that if the whole FCR volume was provided by entities identical to a specific entity, the system would be stable with a certain stability margin.

-Figure 6.
+Figure 7.
 Illustration of the system used for evaluation of compliance with requirements in frequency domain.

-The frequency domain stability requirement is tested through sine tests, where the applied nominal 50 Hz frequency signal is to be superimposed with a sinusoidal test signal with different periods ranging from 10 to 150 seconds, resulting in a sinusoidal power output.
-The sines with period shorter than 40 seconds can be omitted if the Nyquist curve crosses the real axis (Im=0) on the right side of the stability requirement circle at already tested periods.
+The frequency domain stability requirement is tested through sine tests, where the applied nominal 50 Hz frequency signal is to be superimposed with a sinusoidal test signal with different periods ranging from 10 to 300 seconds, resulting in a sinusoidal power output.

 The required tests are listed in Table 5.
 A number of stationary periods are needed to evaluate the test results.
 The sines should be centred around 50 Hz when testing FCR-N and around 49.7 Hz and 50.3 Hz when testing FCR-D upwards and downwards respectively.
-If FCR-D upwards and downwards are using the same parameter settings it is sufficient to do the sine test for either FCR-D up or FCR-D down and let the result represent both reserves.
+If FCR-D upwards and downwards are using the same parameter settings it is sufficient to do the sine test for either FCR-D upwards or FCR-D downwards and let the result represent both reserves.
 The test shall then be performed at the set point where the requirements are hardest to fulfil.
 If mode shifting is used for FCR-D, care should be taken so that the mode shifting is blocked during the stationary sine periods that are used for evaluation of the requirements.
 When testing FCR-N, the FCR-D should be disabled and vice versa.
 The tests should be carried out at the most challenging load level, which is typically high load.
 The choice of the operating point must be motivated by prior knowledge and approved by the TSO.